St. Philip’s and St. Mary’s cater to different tastes within same denomination

 The music and welcoming congregation are also cited by members of St. Philip’s as reasons for going there.
 Preston Pittman noted, “The choir is excellent all the time, not just on special occasions.”
 He called the congregation “alive and friendly” and added that “[Geer] tells good stories about life, and he relates the scriptures to real-life situations in a way that isn’t overly theological or really dogmatic.”

 Similarly, another member of St. Philip’s said she appreciated not having to check her intelligence at the door.
 This is in keeping with the Episcopal doctrine that calls reason, along with scripture and tradition, a source of authority.

 For more information on what Philipstown’s Episcopal churches have to offer, visit their websites, stphilipshighlands.org and stmaryscoldspring.org, or call St. Philip’s at 845-424-3571 or St. Mary’s at 845-265-2539.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.